-(d) If an arbitrator permits discovery under subsection (c), the arbitrator may order the parties to the arbitration proceeding to comply with the arbitrator's discovery-related orders, including the issuance of a subpoena for the attendance of a witness and for the production of records and other evidence at a discovery proceeding, and may take actions against parties to the arbitration proceeding who do not comply to the extent permitted by law as if the matter were the subject of a civil action.

-(e) An arbitrator may issue a protective order to prevent the disclosure of privileged information, confidential information, and trade secrets.

-(f) All laws compelling a person under subpoena to testify and all fees for attending an arbitration proceeding, a deposition, or a discovery proceeding as a witness are applicable to an arbitration proceeding as if the matter were the subject of a civil action.

-4 [(g) A court may enforce a subpoena or any discovery-related order for the 5 attendance of a witness and for the production of records and other evidence issued by an 6 arbitrator in connection with an arbitration proceeding in another state.]
+- (d) If an arbitrator permits discovery under subsection (c), the arbitrator may order the parties to the arbitration proceeding to comply with the arbitrator's discovery-related orders, including the issuance of a subpoena for the attendance of a witness and for the production of records and other evidence at a discovery proceeding, and may take actions against parties to the arbitration proceeding who do not comply to the extent permitted by law as if the matter were the subject of a civil action. - (e) An arbitrator may issue a protective order to prevent the disclosure of privileged information, confidential information, and trade secrets. - (f) All laws compelling a person under subpoena to testify and all fees for attending an arbitration proceeding, a deposition, or a discovery proceeding as a witness are applicable to an arbitration proceeding as if the matter were the subject of a civil action. - (g) A court may enforce a subpoena or any discovery-related order for the attendance of a witness and for the production of records and other evidence issued by an arbitrator in connection with an arbitration proceeding in another state.
+A subpoena so issued must be served and, upon motion to the court by a party to the arbitration proceeding or the arbitrator, enforced in the manner provided by law for service and enforcement of subpoenas in a civil action in this state.